“Where Sybaritic Cyber Seekers Find Themselves.” ™ ©

 · · Speak out against immigrant-bashing, prejudice, racism and sexism when you see it occur.

-during this month-long celebration, make a special effort to keep in mind the
+month-long celebration, make a special effort to keep in mind the farm workers,

 restaurant workers, and domestic workers.

 · · Serve as a volunteer in English classes to help immigrants learn English.

 · · Learn to grow and appreciate the many beautiful cultures and rich traditions of others.
 Avoid being a cultural chauvinist.

 Himilce Novas, novelist and former visiting professor of Writing and English and American literature at Wellesley College, University of California at Santa Barbara, Clark University among others, was an editor and writer for Gold Key Comics from 1973 to 1975.
 Here, she tells VFA about her recent "blast from the past" about Women in Comic Books.

 "I was contacted by Jake Oster , a comic book aficionado currently researching early comic books of the late 60s and 70s.
 He was told by erstwhile editors, writers and artists who worked with and for me at Gold Key Comics (Western Publishing) that I was the only person they knew of who insisted on feminist angles and themes for the comics.
 And, they stressed, I would not agree to publish or write any story that in any way denigrated or discriminated against girls and women.
 I accepted the job at Western Publishing for Gold Key comics ONLY because I had made up my mind to do what I could to create role models for girls, and also right the wrongs-or as many as I could.
 I have always believed in action and in bringing a feminist flash light to the area of one's work and expertise (think globally, act locally), so I looked upon my work at Gold Key Comics as a "mission" and, I suppose, a duty.